 To verify the predictive performance of the ISSA-BP model, we compared it with the SSA-BP and traditional BP neural network models.
-Figures 6(a)-6(b) demonstrate the performance of these three models in predicting relaxation forces.
+The performance of these three models in predicting relaxation forces is demonstrated in Figs. 6a, b.
 Although all three models showed good predictive capabilities, the ISSA-BP model exhibited superior prediction ability in relaxation force, as its predicted values closely matched the actual relaxation curves.